mr-anansi/Project-3/README.md

 ```

-Example of the different format our components took with hooks (curent project):
+Example of the different format our components took with hooks (current project):

 ```